Water Supply on Bowen Island

 Q: I heard that developments can deplete the water supply.
 Is that true?

 The Cape is 100% independent from the municipal water supply.
 It has invested to provide each estate at The Cape with its own, individual subterranean water well.
 Each well is certified in terms of quality and quantity, and is 300 to 500 feet deep.
 It has more than enough water and has received reports indicating that it is on a unique, confined aquifer, completely distinct from the rest of the island and therefore not affecting water supply elsewhere.
+While this is fact, as promoters of sustainable practices, we very highly encourage our residents to build rainwater collection systems.
+The benefits far outweigh the financial cost.
+Once residence at the Cape has 5,000 gallons of collection capacity.
+The owners have discovered that they have not used a single drop of groundwater since they moved in, in 2018.
+Their rainwater fully supplies their potable and non-potable needs, including the irrigation of their vegetable garden.

 Q: Won’t digging wells reduce the amount of water in the soil?